chrisemezue/edemede.github.io/README.md

 Although in its early stage, Edemede contains the full functionalities to make one type easily.
 There will be updates to improve the platform on a regular basis.

 [Start typing with Edemede!](https://chrisemezue.github.io/edemede.github.io/)

+# Copyright
+Edemede was designed by Handel C. Emezue and Chris C. Emezue.